OHDSI/Broadsea/README.md

 ### Atlas/WebAPI Security

 To enable a security provider for authentication and identity management in Atlas/WebAPI, review and fill out Sections 4 and 5 in the .env file.

+#### LDAPS (LDAP over SSL or secure LDAP)

+To use a secure LDAP instance, add your cacerts file to ./cacerts within the Broadsea directory.
+WebAPI can then leverage it for LDAPS.

 ### Atlas/WebAPI from Git repo